MileHacker Logo

 Castle Tips and Photography

-• Visit in the early am or late pm to avoid the midday heat, especially in summer, and to experience fewer crowds.
+• Visit in the early am or late pm to avoid the midday heat, especially in the summertime, and to experience fewer crowds.

 • Wear comfortable shoes as there are numerous stairs, uneven surfaces, and climbs to the ramparts.

-• Combine with a visit to the Municipal Archaeological Museum for a historical context.
+• Combine with a visit to the Municipal Archaeological Museum dedicated to a historical context.

 Silves Cathedral Sé Catedral de Silves and Roman Bridge Ponte Romana